 In our last article, we covered the main differences between Digital Access and the legacy model.
-If you haven’t read it yet, we encourage you to read through it HERE before continuing on.
+If you haven’t read it yet, we encourage you to read through the article before continuing on.

 SAP is already challenging enough, but when you throw in Digital Access it can become even more of a struggle, especially if you don’t have a plan.
 In this article, we will dig into the challenges of measuring Indirect Access using the Digital Access licensing model.
 But before we jump into the details, we want to provide some context around the measurement of SAP.